nguyengg/go-scale-in-protection/README.md

 		IdleAtLeast: 15 * time.Minute,
 	}

-	// always starts the monitor's main loop in a goroutine first because it doesn't return until context is cancelled
-	// or it encounters an error. the loop must be started first so that SignalActive and SignalIdle aren't blocked. go func() {
-		if err := s.StartMonitoring(ctx); err != nil {
-			if errors.Is(err, context.Canceled) {
-				return
-			}

-			log.Fatal(err)
-		}
-	}()
+	// you can start the workers first or start the monitor's main loop first, either works.

-	// start the workers afterwards. the monitor doesn't need to know beforehand how many workers there are but you
+	// the monitor doesn't need to know beforehand how many workers there are but you should signal active at least once
-	// should signal active at least once because the monitor starts out assuming all workers are idle. workerCount := 5
+	// because the monitor starts out assuming all workers are idle. workerCount := 5
 	var wg sync.WaitGroup
 	for i := range workerCount {
 		wg.Add(1)
-		go func() {
+		go func(id string) {
 			defer wg.Done()

-			id := strconv.Itoa(i)
-			s.SignalActive(id)

 			for {
 				// get some work.